ifti-khan/ifti-khan-tradeperson-finder/README.md

 * As a user, I want to be able to see my search results displayed on Google maps via markers, so that I can see how many tradespeople and businesses are in my town/city.

-* As a user, I want to be able drag the map around after i have inputted my search parameters, so that i can find even more tradespeople or businesses in my town/city.
+* As a user, I want to be able drag the map around after I have inputted my search parameters, so that i can find even more tradespeople or businesses in my town/city.

 * As a user, I want to able to see additional search result, so that I can see the business or tradesperson information like a contact number, address or an email address.